-- If you are interested in learning more about marriage at St. George please begin by filling in the form below.
+- If you are interested in learning more about marriage at St. George please email the office at email@example.com.
 Once we receive your information we will contact you to schedule an appointment.
 To be married by one of the clergy at St. George a couple will have to meet the requirements stated in the Book of Common Prayer, be active in the St. George community, attend pre-arranged Marriage Preparation sessions at the Ecumenical Center for Religion and Health (click here for more information), and meet all other Church, Diocesan, state and local requirements.
 Please read our e-booklet on Holy Matrimony prior to emailing.

 - We take marriage seriously at St. George because we believe it is a lifelong covenant.
 Thus our process is meant to truly and thoroughly prepare you as individuals and as a couple for a lifetime of God-centered marriage.
 Please let us know how we can serve you in this most important time in your lives.

 What does it mean to be a member of the Episcopal Church?
 What does it mean to join St. George?
 Our New Member sessions are designed to be a simple one on one time with the Rector to connect you with others who are new to St. George, possibly new to the Episcopal faith, and answer your questions regarding the faith.
 These sessions are set throughout the year and are a great way to find a deeper connection to life at St. George.
 For more information, contact the Church Office at firstname.lastname@example.org.